byodian/byodian.github.io/src/projects/project4.md

 ---
-title       : "Nature"
+title       : Nature
+mySlug: nature project
-description : "Nature float"
+description : Nature float
-imageUrl   : "/assets/img/project-2.jpg"
+imageUrl   : /assets/img/project-2.jpg
-imageAlt    : "project-2"
+imageAlt    : project-2
 ---

 I didn’t know my birthday was coming until all the banks sent me text messages at the beginning of this month.
 I didn’t plan to celebrate my birthday, just like in the past two years.